simonmichael/hledger_site/src/just.md

 This is great for selecting and viewing reports.
 Careful - it will run every command you select!
-So be sure your commands are safe to run often (eg hledger reports).
+So be sure your commands are safe and reasonably quick to run (eg hledger reports.
-If you have less safe commands, you might want to move them to a separate just file.
+If you have other commands which should not be run so often, you could move them to a separate just file.)
 Then:

 ```cli